ivan-tkatchev/tab/README.md

 Usage:
 `exp Number -> Real`

+`file`
+: Opens a file and returns the lines in the file as a sequence of strings.
+(This allows a `tab` expression to process several files instead of just one.)
+Usage:
+`file String -> Seq[String]`

 `filter`
 : Filters a sequence by returning an equivalent sequence but with certain elements removed.
 The input sequence must be a tuple where the first element is an integer; elements where this first elelemt is equal to 0 will be removed from the output sequence.
 Usage: